 Although many of the studies on herbs’ effects have involved concentrated solutions of the leaves’ active components, there is evidence that their benefits still apply when they are cooked and eaten as part of a regular meal, too (Krieger, 2015).

 Herbal supplements are not all created equal, make sure you pick a reputable brand or buy from a reputable company.
 It is also recommended to check with a doctor trained in working with herbal supplements for dosage information, along with whether or not the supplement is a good choice for your health condition.
 Some herbal supplements do not interact well with certain medications.
 To read more about safety precautions and choosing quality herbal supplements view our content on Supplements.

 History of Using Herbs for Natural Medicine

 Herbs have been used since prehistoric times.
-There are cave paintings in France showing herbs which date back to 13,000 to 25,000 B.C.
+There are cave paintings in France showing herbs that date back to 13,000 to 25,000 B.C.
 Herbs have been used in traditional Chinese herbal medicine for centuries.
 They are also the basis for the Ayurveda medicine system in India.
-While many of our herbal remedies today derive from Ayurveda, Chinese, Roman and Greek sources, all ancient civilizations, including the Mayans, Aztecs, and Egyptians, employed herbs in treating illness (Planet Natural).
+While many of our herbal remedies today derive from Ayurveda, Chinese, Roman, and Greek sources, all ancient civilizations, including the Mayans, Aztecs, and Egyptians, employed herbs in treating illness (Planet Natural).
 Hippocrates, known as the father of Modern Medicine, mentioned around 400 herbs commonly used in the 5th century B.C.
 Along with the ancient medical systems, herbs are also used today in naturopathy medicine.